 In this guide, we look at the A350’s current and future routes, the onboard product, points pricing and how to book an award flight using KrisFlyer miles.

-This service will return on 11 October 2018 three times a week, going daily by the end of that month.
+This service will return on 2 November four times a week, going daily a week later.

-Travel time will be a lengthy 16 hours 55 minutes on the way to New York and 18 hours 45 minutes on the way back to Singapore.
+Travel time will be just over 15 hours on the way to the US and almost 18 hours on the way back to Singapore.

 As the launch customer of the ultra-long-range version of the Airbus A350, there will be no Economy Class but rather a premium-heavy configuration of just Business and Premium Economy seats, which are pictured in the next section.

 Paid tickets and awards are now available on this flight.
-For Business Class, I am not seeing any awards at the Saver level but if you are keen on locking in a seat, then you may consider paying more for an Advantage Award.
+For Business Class, there are up to two Saver level seats on a lot of dates in both directions but they are starting to disappear quickly.
+If you are very keen to travel on this flight and there are no Saver seats available, then you may consider paying more for an Advantage Award.
 You can choose to waitlist at the Saver level.
 For Premium Economy, there is plenty of award availability.

 The cabin and seat